-Under previous NSW law, a person commits sexual assault if they know the other person is not consenting, if they are “reckless to whether” they consent, or there are no reasonable grounds for believing there was consent.
+Under previous NSW law, a person commits sexual assault if they know the other person is not consenting, if they are “reckless to whether” they consent, or if there are no reasonable grounds for believing there was consent.

 The new laws require a person to show they took active steps to find out if a person consented to sexual activity.
 Sexual activity must be communicated by words or actions, not simply assumed.

 An accused person’s belief in consent will not be reasonable in the circumstances unless they said or did something to ascertain consent.